winngwephyo9/TestingNote/README.md

 import * as THREE from './library/three.module.js';
 import { OrbitControls } from './library/controls/OrbitControls.js';
-// OBJLoader and MTLLoader are no longer needed here, they are used in the worker.

 // --- Get UI Elements ---
 const loaderContainer = document.getElementById('loader-container');